 Warm up with Whiskey

 My walk around Dublin began how I imagine every Irishmen’s day begins – with whiskey.
-This is a joke of course but make no mistake, the Irish are proud of their whiskey.
+This is a joke of course but makes no mistake, the Irish are proud of their whiskey.
 There is no better place to see this than at the Irish Whiskey Museum.
-There you are taken on a time traveling journey as the major players describe what makes Irish whiskey Irish… and superior to the Scots Scotch.
+There you are taken on a time-travelling journey as the major players describe what makes Irish whiskey Irish… and superior to the Scots Scotch.

 Feeling nice and loose, my walk around Dublin with Pat Liddy’s Walking Tours headed off from the Molly Malone statute.
 This fictional busty character has come to life from Dublin’s unofficial anthem and receives a lot of attention from tourists and locals alike.
 From there we made our way through Trinity College where our tour guide Clan gave us fun tidbits and stories on Ireland’s oldest higher learning facility.
 Founded in 1592, Trinity College is also ranked as one of the top 100 universities in the world and is home to the Book of Kells.